Mohd-Gulfam/calculater/README.md

 # calculater
-Basic html css and javascrip project
+Basiccalculater project using html css and javascrip project.